blomstra/flarum-ext-spam-prevention/README.md

-Spam prevention is an extension based on our spam fighting experience on discuss.
-By adding just one line of code to your `extend.php` a whole set of smart content analysis tooling is activated.
+Spam prevention is an extension based on our spam fighting experience on the official Flarum community Discuss.
+After installation it does a great job at preventing any form of unwanted spam.
+Give it a spin if spam is an annoyance on your community!

 ### Requirements